Alli not guaranteed to start at World Cup

-England manager Gareth Southgate will offer Tottenham's Dele Alli no guarantees of a place in the starting XI at the 2018 FIFA World Cup Russia™.
+England manager Gareth Southgate will offer Tottenham's Dele Alli no guarantees of a place in the starting XI at the World Cup.

 The attacking midfielder came on in the 68th minute of England's 1-0 win over Netherlands last week and was an unused substitute in the 1-1 draw with Italy at Wembley on Tuesday.